 It's not an investigation.

-And was the dossier utilized in the Obama-era intel assessment?
+And was the dossier utilized in the Obama-era Intel assessment?

 And by the way, how many Americans were illegally spied on?

-How many Americans were on uh illegally unmasked?
+How many Americans were illegally unmasked?

 Because we know there was a 350% increase in all of this in the year 2016.